hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Validation

-?
+1. Account exists
+2. Transaction creator is permitted to grant this permission

 ## Revoke permission

 ### Purpose

-Purpose of _revoke permission_ is to revoke or dismiss given grant permission to another account in the netw
+Purpose of _revoke permission_ is to revoke or dismiss given grant permission to another account in the network.

 ### Structure